jokerwrld999/jokerwrld.github.io/_posts/2023/2023-09-25-jekyll-docs-website.md

 bundle exec jekyll post "My New Post" --timestamp-format "%Y-%m-%d %H:%M:%S %z"
 ```

-Covenient quick Bash `function` to create a post in a desired subdirectory
+Convenient quick Bash `function` to create a post in a desired subdirectory

 ```bash
 new_post() {